j-freddy/nvae-shape-encoding/README.md

 to (and including) the Install additional prerequisites step.

 Abstract:
-> Cardiovascular disease is the leading cause of death globally.
-A third of these deaths occur prematurely in people under the age of 70, and up to 80% of these deaths are preventable with early detection and intervention.
+> Cardiovascular diseases (CVDs) cause over 20 million deaths annually, with a third occuring prematurely in people under the age of 70.
+However, CVDs are largely preventable with early detection and intervention.
 Over recent years, there has been rapid progression in the development of automated techniques for cardiac magnetic resonance imaging (MRI) analysis.
-Accurate delineation of cardiac components is crucial to assist in anomaly detection and diagnosis, and cardiac shape analysis is an essential prerequisite.<br /><br />
+Accurate delineation of cardiac components is crucial to assist in anomaly detection and diagnosis, and shape analysis is an essential prerequisite.<br /><br />
 The emergence of deep learning has introduced powerful frameworks capable of automating the process of learning compact shape representations.
 Variational autoencoders (VAEs) are a class of generative models that excel at learning efficient low-dimensional representations of complex data.
-In particular, the Nouveau VAE (NVAE) is a deep hierarchical VAE that has been shown to be capable of encoding fine-grained details in high-resolution images.<br /><br />
+In particular, the Nouveau VAE (NVAE) is a deep hierarchical VAE that is the state-of-the-art among its class in encoding fine-grained details in high-resolution images.<br /><br />
-This thesis explores the application of Nouveau VAE for cardiac shape analysis.
-We propose configurations of NVAE that can learn from clinically annotated segmentations to efficiently encode cardiac anatomic shapes, with significantly improved performance over existing VAE models (up to 0.108 increase in DSC for reconstruction and 22.0% increase in anatomical validity for generation).
-We demonstrate that the learned NVAE embeddings can be used in downstream tasks by using them as an anatomical constraint to improve the segmentation performance of a U-Net model (5.3% increase in anatomical validity).
-The embeddings also benefit in domain adaptation tasks and zero-shot inference.
-Furthermore, we propose a novel metric, the Frechet Resnet Distance with SimCLR (FRDS), which improves over the Frechet Inception Score in evaluating quality of synthetic cardiac segmentation masks.
+In this dissertation, we examine how the NVAE framework can be applied to cardiac shape analysis.
+We propose configurations that can learn from clinically annotated segmentation masks to efficiently encode cardiac anatomic shapes, with significantly improved performance over existing VAE models (up to 0.108 Dice increase for reconstructed masks and 22.0% anatomical validity increase in synthetic masks when used as a generative model, the latter of which ensures the generated shapes conform to realistic cardiac anatomy).
+Furthermore, we propose a novel metric, the Fréchet ResNet Distance with SimCLR (FRDS), which improves over the Fréchet Inception Distance in measuring the similarity between synthetic and real cardiac segmentation masks.
+We demonstrate that the learned NVAE encodings can be used in downstream tasks by using them as an anatomical constraint to improve the segmentation performance of a U-Net model (5.3% anatomical validity increase).
+We find these encodings to generalise well when applied to unseen data, without the need for further training.

 ## Table of Contents